 The emergence of the computer and its multiple capabilities, has successfully addressed many of these challenges.
 It is getting clearer that using technology, many of these complex procedures can be simplified.
 The biggest benefit of such digital processes has been a radical reduction in the time consumed by operators during scaffold operations.

-A clear example of this could be given through the example of using a “Floor-map” in your software.
+A clear example of this could be given through the example of using a “Floor-map” in your Scaffold Management Software.
 Live data feeds can allow you to view and review the progress of any scaffold.
 Live images captured through handheld devices can be saved and transmitted to authorities on their dashboards.
 Armed with this information, one is able to decide effectively for erection and dismantling of scaffolds.
+Floor maps can also be used to plan for additional structures or creative designs.
+These are often added right at the end and demand more attention.
+Scaffolding Management Software can also integrate such last-minute build ideas, safely.